top of page

 When I shared a draft of these notes with Erica, she did what all my cre8tive friends do, and she provided me with feedback I didn’t want to hear.
 Touché!

 All I kept coming back to was awareness.
-Maybe if other parents, colleagues, community leaders heard the truth, took the time to understood more about the types of help we need and why, maybe we might not be so helpless.
+Maybe if other parents, colleagues, and community leaders heard the truth, took the time to understand more about the types of help we need and why, maybe we might not be so helpless.

 8 Truths You Need to Know